gaspaio/logstash-tester/README.md

 -   *fields*: the values are are expected to be appended to the message object by the input plugin.
 -   *ignore*: a list of keys that will be ignored in the logstash output
--   *cases*: is the list of test each with an "in" field containing the message to pass through the filtering pipeline and a "out" object field with the exact expected output.
+-   *cases*: the list of test cases each with an "in" field containing the message to pass through the filtering pipeline and a "out" object field with the exact expected output.

 Pattern test cases are described pretty much in the same way :